microsoft/code-with-engineering-playbook/agile-development/collaboration/readme.md

 - Engineers leverage feature branches for the collaboration during the development of each story to have small Pull Requests (PRs) (as opposed to a single giant PR) at the end of the sprint.
 - Code is committed to the repository by both members of the assigned pair where and when it makes sense as tasks were completed.
 - The pairing assignee is the voice representing the pair during the daily standup while being supported by the story owner.
+- Having the names of both individuals (owner and pair assignee) visible on the PBI can be helpful during sprint ceremonies and lead to greater accountability by the pairing assignee.
+An example of this using ADO cards can be found [here](./add-pairing-field-ado-cards.md).

 ## Why pair programming helps collaboration